 - No more than 8 semester hours of independent studies; and no more than 12 semester hours of internship are permitted.

-- Submission of a new, completed application for degree to the enrollment services office by the stated deadline.
+- Submission of a new, completed application for degree by the stated deadline.
 If a student does not complete the second major as anticipated, an updated application for degree must be submitted.

 - Satisfaction of all financial and other obligations to the University.
 However, no new degree completion fee will be assessed as long as such fee was paid at time of first degree conferral.